anujimmy/LearnJavaScript_TypeScriptForPlaywright2025/README.md

-# Learn JvaScript, TypeScript For PlayWright 2025
+# Learn JavaScript, TypeScript For PlayWright 2025

 this project showcases my learning journey of coding language - JavaScript & TypeScript to be used in PlayWright & Cypress.